seekatekode/aws-bootcamp-cruddur-2024/journal/week5.md

 ![Image 5-9-23 at 4 45 PM](https://github.com/kodexkate/aws-bootcamp-cruddur-2023/assets/122316410/d5693adf-58f9-4bfa-881f-5179c93de780)

 **Even after running ./bin/db/update_cognito_user_ids the cognito user id was not updating, so it remained to display 'MOCK'.
-I couldn't figure out why this was not updating,so I decides to return to this issue later.**
+I couldn't figure out why this was not updating,so I decided to return to this issue later.**

 ![Image 5-9-23 at 5 09 PM](https://github.com/kodexkate/aws-bootcamp-cruddur-2023/assets/122316410/b70a623f-af4f-4678-8d05-2ab74afa9e2d)